South African tisanes

 Rooibos and honeybush are naturally caffeine-free South African herbal infusions.
 They drink closer to black tea than most herbals, especially with milk or spice.

-Vanilla, honey, wood, red fruit, gentle spice
+Typical notes: vanilla, honey, wood, red fruit, gentle spice

 Honeybush vs rooibos